-This follow-up report covers our analysis of the public sector covered bond program issued under German law by Bayerische Landesbank Girozentrale ("Bayerische Landesbank").
-The total covered bond issuance at the cut-off date (30.06.2023) had a nominal value of EUR 15.345,04 m, backed by a cover pool with a current value of EUR 23.833,42 m.
-This corresponds to a nominal overcollateralization of 55,32%.
+This follow-up report covers our analysis of the public sector covered bond program issued under German law by Commerzbank AG ("Commerzbank").
+The total covered bond issuance at the cut-off date (30.09.2023) had a nominal value of EUR 9,231.43 m., backed by a cover pool with a current value of EUR 15,539.18 m.
+This corresponds to a nominal overcollateralization of 68.33%.
 The cover assets mainly include German public sector assets as well as obligations of regional and local authorities in Germany.

-Taking into consideration the issuer rating, our analysis of the regulatory framework, liquidityand refinancing risks, as well as our cover pool assessment and results of the cash flow analysis, Creditreform Rating AG ("Creditreform Rating" or "CRA") affirms the covered bond program with a AAA rating.
+Taking into consideration the issuer rating, our analysis of the regulatory framework, liquidity-and refinancing risks, as well as our cover pool assessment and results of the cash flow analysis, Creditreform Rating AG ("Creditreform Rating" or "CRA") upgrades the covered bond program from AA to AAA.
 The AAA rating represents the highest level of credit quality and the lowest investment risk.
+The main reasons for the rating upgrade are the improvement in the issuer rating and the increase in overcollateralisation.
+The rating outlook was set at stable.